jsteinshouer/jsteinshouer.github.io/_posts/2016-09-08-sql-server-query-plan-issues.md

 tags: [sql,sql server]
 ---

 I was recently tasked with building a complex report.
 I wrote a SQL Server stored procedure to return the data.
 It accepts 5 parameters and has complicated logic.
 It seemed to run fine at first but I started noticing performance issues when certain parameters were used.
 The issues seemed to go away if the sql service was restarted.
-Also, when I executed it in the SQL Server Management Studio it ran fine but would never finish whe the same stored procedure was executed from the application.
+Also, when I executed it in the SQL Server Management Studio it ran fine but would never finish when the same stored procedure was executed from the application.

 After some googling I came across [this article](http://www.sommarskog.se/query-plan-mysteries.html) that described the problem I was having.
 I knew that SQL Server cached the query execution plans but I did not consider that the plan maybe optimized for one set of parameters and not for another set.